UPDATED - FEBRUARY 2022

 6. How to stop or change how we communicate with you

-If at any time you wish to stop or change how we communicate with you, or update the information we hold, please do get in touch, using the details in section 1 above.
+If at any time you wish to stop or change how we communicate with you, using the details in section 1 above.

 7. What we do with your personal information